http4k/http4k/src/docs/blog/typesafe_websockets/index.md

 ##### [@daviddenton](http://github.com/daviddenton) / december 2017

-### Wat?
 Reaction to the last post introducing [**http4k**](https://github.com/http4k/http4k) was pretty good, and one of the most popular questions was: **"But what about Websockets"**?

 The answer to that question was **"Not yet"** - because they didn't fit the "Server as a Function" model, and the team hadn't worked out a way to do them in a simple, testable way.
+We were also worried that ignoring it might "turn out bad for us"**.

 Well, a month is a long time, and we've been beavering away, so now we're thrilled to release **Websockets for [**http4k**](https://github.com/http4k/http4k)**, which are:
 - **Simple**: using the same style of API as the rest of [**http4k**](https://github.com/http4k/http4k), allowing the same dynamic path-based routing as is available for standard `HttpHandlers`.